Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Acknowledgement

 \section{Acknowledgement}

 We would like to thank S. Mukhopadhyay for the insightful discussions and S. Mukherji for going through the manuscript and providing the valuable comments on our work.
 RP thanks A. Lobo and B. Sharma for fruitful discussions.
+We would like to thank the referee for the meticulous review and valuable comments, which led to substantial improvement of the manuscript.